Rates and Specials

 Amakhala Game Reserve has instituted a conservation levy for all guests staying in any lodge over night on the reserve.
 The purpose of this levy is to empower the Amakhala Foundation in its fantastic work in local communities as well as environmental education for local children.
 The levy also contributes significantly to the reserves anti-poaching efforts with specific reference to rhino, which are under dire threat.

-The levy rate is : R125 per person over 12 per night and R75 per child under 12 per night.
+The levy rate is currently : R125 per person over 12 per night and R75 per child under 12 per night.

 Levies are inclusive of VAT